frtz13/UPSPlus_mqtt/README.md

 When the UPS Plus is on battery, a message is written every minute to the syslog, containing the current battery voltage and the critical limit.

 When the measured battery voltage goes under the critical value while the UPS is on battery, the shutdown is triggered: the UPS Plus Back-To-AC-auto-power-up parameter is set, the UPS Plus shutdown countdown is started, and the Raspberry Pi is told to shut down.
-Thus, the Raspberry Pi will restart once batteries charge again.
+Thus, the Raspberry Pi should restart once AC power is back and the batteries charge again.

 At startup, the script will not check the battery voltage during the first five minutes, to avoid another immediate shutdown if AC power comes back with some instability.

-In addition, MQTT data will not be sent during this time to leave time for the MQTT broker to start up if it runs on the same Raspberry Pi.
+In addition, MQTT data will not be published during this time to leave time for the MQTT broker to start up if it runs on the same Raspberry Pi.
+That said, the script is supposed to reconnect to the MQTT broker in case the latter stops and restarts.

 Therefore, in a worst case scenario where cron starts the script at boot time, if erroneous values are read from the UPS Plus, or something else is wrong with the script, you should have enough time to kill the script before it attempts to shut down your Raspberry Pi.

 #### MQTT

-Fan data is sent to the broker with the topic `home/rpi/fanspeed` (depending on your configuration).
+Fan data is published to the broker with the topic `home/rpi/fanspeed` (depending on your configuration).
 Fan PWM ratio in percent is sent every 5 seconds (by default), but only when its value changes.
 It is sent with the "retain" flag set.

-UPS data is sent to the broker with the topic `home/rpi/ups` (depending on your configuration).
+UPS data is published to the broker with the topic `home/rpi/ups`.
 It is sent as a json string.
 Included values are:

 - UsbC_V,